1ndahous3/BreakingBat/README.md

 # BreakingBat 🦇

-Another tool for pentesting Windows products and the OS itself.
+A very flexible tool for testing Windows security solutions and the OS itself.

 ### Features
 - [TODO] The main binary is just an interpreter with special API, the scripts contain the pentest logic